 James PattersonJames Brendan Patterson (born March 22, 1947) is an American author.
-Among his works are the ''Alex Cross'', ''Michael Bennett'', ''Women's Murder Club'', ''Maximum Ride'', ''Daniel X'', ''NYPD Red'', ''Witch and Wizard'', and ''Private'' series, as well as many stand-alone thrillers, non-fiction, and romance novels.
-His books have sold more than 400 million copies, and he was the first person to sell 1 million e-books.
+Among his works are the ''Alex Cross'', ''Michael Bennett'', ''Women's Murder Club'', ''Maximum Ride'', ''Daniel X'', ''NYPD Red'', ''Witch & Wizard'', ''Private'' and ''Middle School'' series, as well as many stand-alone thrillers, non-fiction, and romance novels.
+His books have sold more than 425 million copies, and he was the first person to sell 1 million e-books.
 In 2016, Patterson topped ''Forbes'' list of highest-paid authors for the third consecutive year, with an income of $95 million.
 His total income over a decade is estimated at $700 million.

 In November 2015, Patterson received the Literarian Award from the National Book Foundation.
 Patterson has donated millions of dollars in grants and scholarship to various universities, teachers' colleges, independent bookstores, school libraries, and college students to promote literacy.
 Provided by Wikipedia

 Showing 1 - 11 of 11 for search: 'Patterson, James', query time: 0.05s